Legal Worship

 The TDA worship community has expanded beyond the first core group that regarded mushrooms to be a holy sacrament and, also, beyond psychedelic worship in general.
 Some members feel no call to worship that way.
 That is how autonomous worship works.
 While assigned doctrines, rites, and rituals can homogenize religious communities toward isolation, differences among autonomous worshippers actually foster connection.
 Ideas that aren’t heretical or eternally threatening are liberated to be fascinating, inspiring, tender, and even hilarious.

-Be aware that psychedelic sacraments are schedule 1 controlled substances.
+Be aware that psychedelic sacraments are schedule-1 controlled substances.
 This means that psychedelic sacraments carry risks, such as, arrest and incarceration, termination of employment, and custody actions.
 In other words, don’t think religious protections always work like they should.
 Anyone who brushes off the possibility of governmental persecution is not thinking clearly.